ibm-cloud-docs/account/faqs-iam.md

 In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Access (IAM)**, and select your name on the Users page.
 Then, depending on the access you're looking for, open the different tabs:

-* To determine what access you have through the access groups you are assigned, select **Access groups** and view the table.
+* To determine what access you have through the access groups you are assigned, select **Access** and view the Access goups table.
-* To see IAM access policies that are assigned to you, select **Access policies** and view the table.
+* To see IAM access policies that are assigned to you, select **Access** and view the Access policies table.
 * To see your Cloud Foundry access for all orgs and spaces, select **Cloud Foundry**.

 ## What actions are mapped to each IAM role?